What is a Subdivision Bond?

 Why do I have to get a Subdivision Agreement to post a Subdivision Bond?

-Before construction of an undeveloped land, the Obligee (Project Owner or Government Agency) often requires a developer to enter into a Subdivision Agreement.
+Before the construction of undeveloped land, the Obligee (Project Owner or Government Agency) often requires a developer to enter into a Subdivision Agreement.

 This Subdivision Agreement will require the developer to make improvements required by the Obligee as part of the state requirements and will arrange the duration within which the construction must be performed.